Ethereum Ecosystem Lost $400 Million From Hacking in First 6 Months of 2024: Report

 Among blockchain ecosystems, Ethereum suffered the most losses in hacking incidents during the first half of 2024, according to a recent report by cybersecurity firm SlowMist.

-There were a total of 223 blockchain security incidents in the first half of 2024, up from 185 in the same period last year, the July 2 report said.
-Losses from these incidents have totaled $1.43 billion this year so far, up more than 50 percent from 2023.
-Of these, the Ethereum blockchain ecosystem suffered the most, with $400 million in losses, followed by Arbitum at a distant second with $72.46 million.
+There was a total of 223 blockchain security incidents in the first half of 2024, up from 185 in the same period last year, the July 2 report states.
+Losses from these incidents have totaled $1.43 billion so far this year, up by more than 50 percent from 2023.
+Of these, the Ethereum blockchain ecosystem suffered the most with $400 million in losses, followed by Arbitum at a distant second with $72.46 million in losses.

-The biggest reason for the security breaches was found to be vulnerabilities in blockchain contracts, which can include issues like bugs in the code.
-The second top reason was “rug pull,” a type of exit scam where a crypto team raises money from investors and the public by selling digital tokens only to disappear with the funds.
+The main reason for the security breaches was found to be vulnerabilities in blockchain contracts, which can include issues such as bugs in the code.
+The second top reason was “rug pull,” a type of exit scam by which a crypto team raises money from investors and the public by selling digital tokens only to disappear with the funds.

-Decentralized finance (DeFi) entities were found to be the “most frequently attacked” compared to centralized finance (DeFi) counterparts.
+Decentralized finance (DeFi) entities were found to be the “most frequently attacked” compared to centralized finance (CeFi) counterparts.
 In CeFi, all crypto trades are handled via a central exchange.
-This stands in contrast to DeFi where there is no exchange involved in the trade.
+This stands in contrast to DeFi, in which there is no exchange involved in the trade.

 “In the first half of 2024, there were 158 DeFi security incidents, accounting for 70.85 percent of the total Incidents, with losses amounting to $659 Million.
-Compared to the First Half of 2023 (111 incidents with losses of approximately $480 Million), this represents a 37.29 percent year-on-year increase in losses.”
+Compared to the First Half of 2023 (111 incidents with losses of approximately $480 Million), this represents a 37.29 percent year-on-year increase in losses,” the report reads.

 Security incidents on trading platforms alone accounted for $524 million in losses during the first half.
 The attack on Japanese crypto platform DMM Bitcoin on May 31 was the largest trading platform security incident during this period.
-More than 4,500 Bitcoins were illegally transferred from the company’s official wallet, leading to losses of around $305 million.
+More than 4,500 bitcoins were illegally transferred from the company’s official wallet, leading to losses of about $305 million.

-A key reason why Ethereum ranks No. 1 in terms of the number of security incidents could be its popularity.
+A key reason that Ethereum ranks No. 1 in terms of the number of security incidents could be its popularity.
 Ethereum is one of the leaders in DeFi projects.
-DeFi accounted for the majority of security incidents in the January–June period.
+DeFi accounted for the majority of security incidents in the January-to-June period.
 As such, the Ethereum blockchain was targeted most by hackers.

 Hacking Incidents